skacem/skacem.github.io/_posts/2021-09-07-Seaborn-Part2.md

 ## Wrapping Up

 With this series of visualization tutorials we have covered the most important aspects of seaborn.
-In the first part, we introduced the matplotlib figure grammar and then discussed some common types of plots and their use cases, using only axis-level functions.
+In the first part, we introduced the matplotlib figure grammar and then discussed some common types of plots and their use cases, using only axes-level functions.
 In the second part of the tutorial, we looked at more advanced visualization techniques that use figure-level functions to analyze multivariate data, such as conditional small multiples and pairwise data relationships.

 Both parts focused on the power and simplicity of seaborn.
 After all, no matter what plotting technique you use, there is no universally best way to represent your data.
 Different questions are better answered with different plotting techniques.
 Seaborn just makes it easy for you to switch between different visual representations by providing a consistent high-level API, while internally taking care of the layout design along with performing the necessary statistical computations.
 So that your only concern is to understand the various elements of your plots, rather than wasting time on the technicalities of generating them.